 Public safety officials make numerous decisions to fund, plan, procure, implement, support, and maintain communications systems, and eventually replace and dispose of system components.
 This continuous system lifecycle planning can be daunting.
-To assist officials, this compendium to the 2011 Emergency Communications System Lifecycle Planning Guide is intended to provide considerations and recommended actions through easy-to-use checklists for each phase of the system lifecycle planning model.
-These checklists combine best practices and lessons learned by public safety officials and experts who have successfully managed communications systems across the Nation-from initial planning through final disposition.
-Agencies may contact OEC, SAFECOM, and NCSWIC with questions on this document or requests for assistance.
+To assist officials, this Emergency Communications System Lifecycle Planning Guide is intended to provide considerations and recommended actions through easy-to-use checklists for each phase of the system lifecycle planning model.
+These checklists combine best practices and lessons learned by public safety officials and experts who have successfully managed communications systems across the nation-from initial planning through final disposition.
+Agencies may contact CISA, SAFECOM, and NCSWIC with questions on this document or requests for assistance.